Trump administration takes control of Washington’s Union Station train hub

 Union Station a key project

-With its central location in downtown Washington, DC, Union Station has long been a focal point for concerns about crime and safety in the city.
+With its central location in Washington, DC, Union Station has long been a focal point for concerns about crime and safety in the city.

-Critics have long pushed to see a revival of the station’s shopping mall, which saw stores shutter amid a fall in foot traffic associated with COVID-19 pandemic.
+Critics have long pushed to see a revival of the station’s shopping mall, which saw stores shutter amid a fall in foot traffic associated with the COVID-19 pandemic.

-Secretary Duffy, in Wednesday’s speech, tied Trump’s takeover of the station to his broader push to “clean up” the city.
+Duffy, in Wednesday’s speech, tied Trump’s takeover of the station to his broader push to “clean up” the city.

 “I think the president has been pretty clear on what he wants for Union Station, for American travel, for train travel,” Duffy said.